newrelic/newrelic-telemetry-sdk-dotnet/README.md

 ❗Notice: This project is in the process of being archived as is and is no longer actively maintained.

-Rather than developing a .NET specific OpenTelemetry SDK and .NET specific OpenTelemetry exporter, New Relic has adopted a language agnostic approach that facilitates data collection from all OpenTelemetry data sources.
+New Relic has adopted a language agnostic approach that facilitates data collection from all OpenTelemetry data sources.
+We are deprecating the support of the .NET Telemetry SDK and the .NET OpenTelemetry exporter.

 The current recommended approaches for sending OpenTelemetry data to the New Relic platform are as follows: